-Group B: Draw a triangle whose one side is 6 cm and one angle is 55° .
+Group B: Draw a triangle whose one side is 6 cm and one angle is 55°.
 Name your triangle.

-Group C: Draw a triangle whose two angles are 50° and 75° .
+Group C: Draw a triangle whose two angles are 50° and 75°.
 Name your triangle.
 Now study the triangle drawn by your partner.

+Vigyan Pratibha Learning Unit

-1. Is your triangle same as your partner's?
+Is your triangle same as your partner's?

+How did you compare these two triangles?